SHI-Labs/Text2Video-Zero-sd-webui/README.md

 - [4/10/2023]
   - Updated to original repo `2e1b115`
   - Disabled example caching
   - Updated denpendences, after automatic installation, it should work on Linux environment.
+For example, issues such as "can't import decord" and no tab showing are due to erroneous dependency installation.